 Teaching

-Finnegan teaches undergraduate and graduate courses in rhetorical criticism, rhetorical theory, American public address, and visual politics.
-For a decade she served as Director of Oral and Written Communication (CMN 111-112), a general education composition/public speaking course that serves more than 650 first-year students per year.
-In 2006, she was awarded the College of Liberal Arts and Sciences Excellence in Undergraduate Teaching Award and the Campus Excellence in Undergraduate Teaching Award from the University of Illinois.
-Most recently, she was the 2017 recipient of the Faculty Mentoring Award given by the Rhetorical and Communication Theory Division of the National Communication Association.
+Cara Finnegan teaches undergraduate and graduate courses in rhetorical criticism, rhetorical theory, U.S. public address, and visual politics.
+For a decade she served as Director of Oral and Written Communication (CMN 111-112), a general education composition/public speaking course that served more than 650 first-year students per year.
+In 2006, Cara was awarded the College of Liberal Arts and Sciences Excellence in Undergraduate Teaching Award and the Campus Excellence in Undergraduate Teaching Award from the University of Illinois.
+She was the 2017 recipient of the Faculty Mentoring Award given by the Rhetorical and Communication Theory Division of the National Communication Association.

 Graduate Courses